LDprg/MusicNow/README.md

 # MusicNow

+# THIS IS AN EXPERIMENTAL ALOT OF STUFF WILL BE OUTDATED FOR NOW (EVEN THIS README)

 ## Note that MusicNow is in early development stages, so expect missing features breakages and similar

 ## Why MusicNow?